smarts-project/smarts-project.github.io/_pages/main-page.md

 * Aug.
 1, 2022: competition opens.
 * Nov.
 1, 2022: competition closes at 11:59pm Pacific Time.
 * Nov.
-5, 2022: finalists will be announced and will be asked to submit their code and models for evaluation.
+5, 2022: finalists will be announced and will be asked to submit their code and models for evaluation for track 2.
 * Nov.
 15, 2022: winning teams announced.

 [Return to top](#the-competition)